Commissioners

 Sylvia L. Johnson

-Sylvia L. Johnson was appointed to the Human Relations Commission early in Fiscal Year 2020.
+Sylvia L. Johnson was appointed to the then Human Relations Commission early in Fiscal Year 2020.
 A native Washingtonian, she has resided in Prince George’s County for more than 25 years.
 The founder and CEO of JI-Solutions LLC, a woman owned 8a certified Health IT and Biomedical Consulting Company, Commissioner Johnson is also the president of DC Technology Systems, an IT Cybersecurity company.
 Commissioner Johnson started her 18 year career in public service with the US Federal government with the NIH/NCI and the US/FDA as a research scientist, compliance officer, lead FDA Inspector and Specialist for the FDA Commissioner working on International Affairs.
 After leaving the federal government, Commissioner Johnson held executive positions with several Fortune 500 Pharmaceutical and Biotechnology companies.
 She’s a trusted strategic advisor and Subject Matter Expert/Expert Witness in her field.
 Ms. Johnson earned a BS Degree in Biology from the University of the District of Columbia and a MS Degree in Technology Management (Biotechnology Specialty) from the University of Maryland/ University College along with several professional certifications from the SBA & MIT.
 She’s the proud mother of one son, a recent graduate of Benedict College.

 Dr. Ademola Moses Oduyebo